How to Determine if a Rectangle is Perfect

 actualArea += (x2 - x1) * (y2 - y1)

-# record the vertices in the final formed shape
+# the final vertices of the formed shape

 for p in [p1, p2, p3, p4]: